python-cmd2/cmd2/docs/features/commands.rst

 See :ref:`features/disable_commands:Disabling Commands` for details of how
 to:

-- removing commands included in ``cmd2``
+- remove commands included in ``cmd2``
-- hiding commands from the help menu
+- hide commands from the help menu
-- disabling and re-enabling commands at runtime
+- disable and re-enable commands at runtime